 West Coast Wing Chun ™ is the only Samuel Kwok Affiliated School in Southern California.
-West Coast Wing Chun headquarters are in Signal Hill (Long Beach), California, and its daughter school is in San Diego.
-We also have a location serving Layton, Utah.
+West Coast Wing Chun headquarters are in Signal Hill (Long Beach), California, and its daughter schools are in San Diego, Layton and Houston, Tx.
 In the U.S., we are one of eight Samuel Kwok affiliated schools with other locations in Arizona, Chicago, Sacramento, New Jersey, and Florida.
 Samuel Kwok Affiliates spread across the globe with schools in, at the time of this article, twenty three countries.
 We are honored to represent truly inspirational Wing Chun that is authenticated through Samuel Kwok and Ip Mans own two sons, Ip Ching and Ip Chun.
 It is our privilege to help our Sifu, Samuel Kwok, preserve what Ip Man practiced and taught, so that the system remains intact, authentic and highly effective.

 SAMUEL KWOK BIO

 Samuel Kwok was born in Hong Kong in April 6th, 1948, the son of a Church Minister.
 Having now retired from the NHS he is a full time martial arts instructor and teaches Wing Chun around the world.

 His interest in the martial arts started at an early age, his first experience was in White Crane Kung Fu, under the guidance of his uncle Luk Chi Fu.
 His Wing Chun training first started in 1967 under Chan Wai Ling in Hong Kong.